 Meredith Oliver: One of the big conversations we had on town hall.
 And I think why people find that that event valuable is when one of our meetings we brainstormed, I don't know, like 30 different questions it's somebody could now have in a COVID economy about a model home that you wouldn't have had pre-COVID.

 Like, what do I have to wear a face mask?
-Do, will you have on a face mask?
+Will you have on a face mask?
 How many people will be in the home?
 Like there are so many questions I have about, is it open?
 [00:37:00] Is it only for an appointment?
 I just there's so much.
 I need to know before I just show up anywhere anymore.
-That have to do with COVID much less all the stuff I'd like to know about your HOA fees is this Homesite available.
+That has to do with COVID much less all the stuff I'd like to know about your HOA fees and is this homesite available.

 Can I have a pool?
 Can I build this home?
 I mean, much less anything about your homes and all of this.
 I'd like to know before I waste one single moment of my precious time.
 So that's where we tripled the workload of the OCS.

 Kevin Weitzel: I think the one place that this is not going to change in a way I say not, I'm seeing this word very loosely, but in custom home builders, you know, if I'm buying a production home, I want these conveniences.

 I want to know all the information upfront.
 If I'm over in Kansas and I'm going to visit, you know, Gary Star at Star Homes, and I'm going to have them build me a $5 million mansion because I've earned it and I deserve it.
 Well, then dark two-ten.
 I want to have that champagne treatment.
 When I walk into their office, I want to shake hands with the guy that has his name on the sign.